 Biological processes depend on the assembly of molecular complexes in the face of many constraints [1].
-For a cell controlling the assembly and disassembly of functional complexes, two primary considerations are that assembly should minimize metabolic demands on the cell and occur in a timely manner.
-These constraints may not be mutually reconcilable, in which case the cell must expend additional energy in order to assemble a complex within the required time.
-The most energy-efficient mode of assembly is driven by diffusion and binding.
-However, the diffusion time scales with distance squared.
-This means that while a nanometer protein can traverse a micron-sized prokaryotic cell in milliseconds, eukaryotic cells, which have sizes on the order of 10 microns, must be sub-divided by membrane-bound organelles so that diffusion within them can be efficient.
-When compartmentalization is not possible, such as for transport of neurotransmitters along neuronal axons, cells require active transport by molecular motors to obtain acceptable transit times [1].
-An alternative strategy to accelerate molecular assembly is for cells to expend energy to modulate binding affinities, thereby enhancing directionality along a chemical reaction coordinate.
-Examples include the GTP-dependent stabilization of microtubules [2], turnover of active chaperones [3], and the cyclical progression of molecular motors [4].
+Molecular self-assembly is most effective when it occurs in a short time, with reproducible high yield, and exerts minimal metabolic demands on the cell, but often these constraints are not mutually reconcilable.
+For instance, the most energy-efficient mode of self-assembly is to allow molecular complexes to find each other through diffusion, but diffusion is slow, requiring timescales that grow as the square of characteristic interparticle separations.
+Thus while a nanometer protein can diffuse across a micronsized prokaryotic cell in milliseconds, eukaryotic cells, which have sizes on the order of 10 microns, must be subdivided by membrane-bound organelles so that diffusion within them can be efficient.
+When such subdivision is not possible, such as for transport of neurotransmitters along neuronal axons, cells use active transport by molecular motors to obtain acceptable transit times.
+However, motors require ATP as fuel and so consume energy [1].